mt-class/penn/projects/team4.md

   - For each sentence-level feature, compute a corresponding feature over all of the respective Turker’s translations (1)

+  - Use a binary classifier to best train weights for the feature vector.
+Some ideas include Powell    method, Hill climb, and Gradient ascent, but feel free to use any other method you are familiar with.

   - Remove or penalize translations that may have originated from statistical translation systems like Google Translate (2)